Generalized gaussian bounds for discrete convolution powers: Introduction and main result

 where $\boldsymbol{\delta}$ stands for the ``discrete'' Dirac mass ($\boldsymbol{\delta}_j=1$ if $j=0$, and $0$ otherwise).
+A detailed analysis of the spatial Green's function with sharp holomorphic extensions and bounds is provided in Section \ref{section2} of the present article under conditions that are similar to but, to some extent, less restrictive than those in \cite{Diaconis-SaloffCoste,RSC2}.
+Our main technical assumption is the fact that we consider nonzero \emph{drift} velocities, which enables us to pass smoothly (that is, holomorphically) from ``temporal'' to ``spatial'' representations.
+Some cases with vanishing \emph{group velocities} (in the terminology of \cite{trefethen1}) are discussed at the end of this article.

-A detailed analysis of the spatial Green's function with sharp holomorphic extensions and bounds is provided below under conditions that are similar to but less restrictive than those in \cite{Diaconis-SaloffCoste}.
-With this preliminary analysis at our disposal, the final argument relies on a suitable choice of contours in the defining expression of the temporal Green's function.
-A fundamental contribution in this direction is \cite{ZH98} (for parabolic partial differential equations) and we also refer to \cite{godillon} for an application of this method to the stability analysis of discrete shock profiles in the theory of hyperbolic conservation laws.
+Once we have sharp holomorphic extensions and bounds for the spatial Green's function, our final argument relies on a suitable choice of contours in the defining expression of the temporal Green's function.
+The choice of contours can be interpreted as an application of the saddle point method \cite{debruijn}.
+A fundamental contribution in this direction is \cite{ZH98} (for the stability analysis of viscous shock profiles) and we also refer to \cite{godillon} for an application of this method to the stability analysis of \emph{discrete} shock profiles.
+As a matter of fact, our motivations for deriving generalized Gaussian bounds in the broadest possible context stems from the stability analysis of discrete shock profiles but also from the theory of numerical boundary conditions for hyperbolic equations.
+An application of the techniques developed in this article to finite rank perturbations of Toeplitz operators (on $\ell^2(\N;\C)$ rather than $\ell^2(\Z;\C)$) is given in \cite{CFbord}.
+Discrete shock profiles will be considered in a forthcoming work.
 We now make several assumptions and state our main result.